Panama: Economic sectors

-Panama as an IFC
+Panama as a tax haven

 Since the early 20th century, Panama has with the revenues from the canal built the largest Regional Financial Center (IFC) in Central America, with consolidated assets being more than three times that of Panama's GDP.
 The banking sector employs more than 24,000 people directly.
 Financial intermediation contributed 9.3 percent of GDP.
 Stability has been a key strength of Panama's financial sector, which has benefited from the country's favorable economic and business climate.
 Banking institutions report sound growth and solid financial earnings.
 The banking supervisory regime is largely compliant with the Basel Core Principles for Effective Banking Supervision.
 As a regional financial center, Panama exports some banking services, mainly to Latin America, and plays an important role in the country's economy.
 However, Panama still cannot compare to the position held by Hong Kong or Singapore as financial centers in Asia.

 Panama still has a reputation worldwide for being a tax haven but has agreed to enhanced transparency, especially since the release in 2016 of the Panama Papers.
 Significant progress has been made to improve full compliance with anti-money laundering recommendations.
 Panama was removed from the FATF gray list in February 2016.
 The European Union also removed Panama from its tax haven blacklist in 2018.
 However efforts remain to be made, and the IMF repeatedly mentions the need to strengthen financial transparency and fiscal structure.

 Transportation

-Panama is home to Tocumen International Airport, Central America's largest airport.
-Additionally there are more than 20 smaller airfields in the country.
+Panama is home to Tocumen International Airport, Central America's largest airport and the hub for Copa Airlines, the flag carrier of Panama.
+Additionally, there are more than 20 smaller airfields in the country.
 (See list of airports in Panama).

-Panama's roads, traffic and transportation systems are generally safe, though night driving is difficult and in many cases, restricted by local authorities.
+Panama's roads, traffic and transportation systems are generally safe, though night driving is difficult and in some cases, restricted by local authorities.
 This usually occurs in informal settlements.
-Traffic in Panama moves on the right, and Panamanian law requires that drivers and passengers wear seat belts, and airbags are not mandatory.
+Traffic in Panama moves on the right, and Panamanian law requires that drivers and passengers wear seat belts.
 Highways are generally well-developed for a Latin American country.
+The Pan-American Highway travels from north to south through the country, starting at the border with Costa Rica, but ending short of Colombia at an area called the Darién Gap.

-Actualmente, la Ciudad de Panamá tiene autobuses conocidos como Metrobuses, junto con dos líneas de Metro.
-Antiguamente, el sistema estaba dominado por diablos rojos pintados de colores; Algunos permanecen, y se utilizan principalmente en las zonas rurales junto con "chivas".
-A generalmente se personaliza o pinta con colores brillantes, generalmente representando actores, políticos o cantantes famosos.
-Las calles de la Ciudad de Panamá experimentan frecuentes atascos de tráfico debido a la mala planificación para la ahora extensa propiedad de vehículos privadosership.
+The Panama City area is well served by the nearly 150 bus routes publicly operated MiBus system along with the two rapid transit lines of the Panama Metro.
+Prior to the government operation of bus routes, Panama was served by privately operated buses called "diablo rojos" (English: red devils), which were typically retired school buses from the United States painted in bright colours by their operators.
+The "diablo rojos" that remain are now mainly used in rural areas.